Below you will find answers to some frequently asked questions (FAQs),

 You should contact the trustee in bankruptcy or other insolvency official who has been appointed by a court to administer the insolvent firm.
 A trustee in bankruptcy is a person or corporation licensed by the Office of the Superintendent of Bankruptcy Canada to administer bankruptcy proceedings.
 More information relating to the Office of the Superintendent of Bankruptcy Canada can be obtained on the Government of Canada website at www.ic.gc.ca/eic/site/bsf-osb.nsf/eng/home.
 In most cases, the court will appoint an insolvency official to administer the affairs of an insolvent member firm.

-If your member firm is insolvent and you don’t know who the insolvency official is, you may contact the New Self-Regulatory Organization of Canada, which is the organization that regulates investment dealers and mutual fund dealers in Canada.
+If your member firm is insolvent and you don’t know who the insolvency official is, you may contact Canadian Investment Regulatory Organization, which is the organization that regulates investment dealers and mutual fund dealers in Canada.

-CIPF protection is not available to customers for mutual fund dealer accounts located in Québec.
+CIPF protection is not available to customers for mutual fund dealer account located in Québec, unless the member firm is also registered as an investment dealer.
 A mutual fund dealer account is considered to be located in Québec for the purposes of CIPF coverage if the office serving the customer is located in Québec.
 Please contact Autorité des marchés financiers (AMF).

 The appointment may be done at the request of the insolvent firm itself, certain creditors of the insolvent firm, or others.
 In certain circumstances, the appointment can be made at the request of CIPF.
 Depending on the circumstances of the insolvency, an insolvency official may be a trustee in bankruptcy, a receiver, a liquidator, a monitor, or other court-appointed official.